 Guests with children younger than 10 years old can’t miss Children’s Museum of the Lowcountry.
 Even babies have fun things to do here.
-Children’s Museum of the Lowcountry offers fun ways for children to learn and play while interacting with the world around them.
+Children’s Museum of the Lowcountry offers ways for children to learn and play while interacting with the world around them.

 Exhibits are separated into large areas such as the art room, creativity castle, kids garden, pirates, grocery market, and infant/toddler play space.
-Kids love making masterpieces, watching puppet theater, picking goodies from the garden, and navigating Charleston Harbor.
-Other fun activities include battling sea monsters, shopping for groceries and dressing up in different costumes.
+Kids love creating masterpieces, watching puppet theater, picking goodies from the garden, and navigating Charleston Harbor.
+Other fun activities include battling sea monsters, shopping for groceries and dressing up in costumes.

 Old Exchange and Provost Dungeon

 Those short on time should visit Old Exchange and Provost Dungeon, which dates to 1771.
-This top among our list of Charleston museums offers two floors of history and a 25-minute guided tour.
+This top among our list of Charleston museums has two floors of history and a 25-minute guided tour.
 Docents and staff members welcome conversation and help guests tour a bottom-floor cellar known as Provost Dungeon.

-Most visitors spend 45 minutes to 1 hour at Old Exchange and Provost Dungeon.
+Most visitors spend 45 minutes to one hour at Old Exchange and Provost Dungeon.
 Throughout its history, the attraction has served as a commercial exchange, post office, city hall, military headquarters and museum.
 During the tour, learn about the American Revolution, George Washington, U.S. Constitution and architecture.

 Gibbes Museum of Art

 Gibbes Museum of Art operates as the city’s only visual arts museum and has galleries on two floors.
-Exhibits change often and aim to engage all visitors in new ways.
+Exhibits change often and aim to engage visitors in new ways.